Master the SDLC

 How to approach the SDLC stages successfully

 The time and risks associated with innovation are why many companies refrain from digital innovation as a whole.
 When digital innovation is not approached with a clear roadmap and carefully established guidelines in mind, it can quickly result in wasted resources and a demotivated team.
-This is where a low-code platform can help: by providing a development platform where prototypes can be quickly developed, allowing a solution to be validated thoroughly before moving on to the development phase.
+This is where a low-code platform can help: by providing visual programming tools where prototypes can be quickly established, allowing a solution to be validated thoroughly before moving on to the development phase.
 By safeguarding the SDLC best practices with low code, new solutions have a much higher chance of delivering on meeting end-user requirements.

 Ideation